royhowie/rekwire/README.md

 Cumbersome.

-With `rekwire`, just use the absolute path from your root directory, no matter where you currently are:
+With `rekwire`, just use the path from your root directory, no matter where you currently are:

 	var rekwire = require("rekwire")
 	  , Transaction = rekwrite("app/models/payments/transaction.js");